johnassefatheeth/achawtegn/README.md

 ## Getting Started

-this is a music player app that developed by group team of software engineering student at bahr dar university
+this is a music player application that developed by group team of software engineering student at bahr dar university

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter mobile application.

 A few resources to get you started if this is your first Flutter project: